 Body and Blood: Religious Cultures and Conflicts c.50-1650

-We will examine the roots of Christian and Muslim religious thinking, their interaction with Jewish and Pagan traditions, the Crusades, aspects of the Jewish-Christian debate, heresy, schisms within Christianity and developments within Islam.
+An introduction to Christianity, Islam and Judaism in the late antique and medieval periods and the conflicts which shaped them.
+It examines the roots of Christian and Muslim religious thinking, their interaction with Jewish and Pagan traditions, the Crusades, anti-Semitism, heresy, schisms within Christianity and the Reformation.

 Digital Course Outlines are refreshed in November for the following year.
 Digital Course Outlines for courses to be offered for the first time may be published slightly later.